cibernox/ember-native-dom-helpers/README.md

 test helpers provided by Ember.

-Use this addon as a way to start the gradual migration towards the future "testing unification" [RFC][emberjs/rfcs/pull/119] which proposes only native DOM.
+Use this addon as a way to start the gradual migration towards the future ["testing unification" RFC][emberjs/rfcs/pull/119], which proposes only native DOM.

 See the [Grand Testing Unification RFC][emberjs/rfcs/pull/119]